What is Observability in software development?

 Beyond Observability: Leveraging Telemetry Data for Actionable Insights

-While I do see observability as a game changing concept in software development, it seems like there is more that we can do, and should be doing, with this data.
+While I do see observability in software development as a game changing concept, it seems like there is more that we can do, and should be doing, with this data.

 Distributed tracing data enables us to gain much more advanced and actionable insights than just seeing into the system and being able to explain what happened.
 “Passive” data may provide developers with an understanding of what happened, but it doesn’t explain what to do next.